Wouter-IT/Riddle-me-this/README.md

 - Before checking the answer, the usr input it turned into small letters in order to account for potential capitalisation.
 - Checks the input of the player with the answer stored in the riddle object, if they match the player score 500 points.
 Additional points can be gained from answering a riddle as fast as possible, as explained in the next feature.
 - Is selected immediately upon starting the game/proceeding to the next riddle so a player can provide an answer without having to select the field first.
+- Provides an alert notifying the player if their answer was correct/incorrect.
+If incorrect, it clears the input and sets focus to the input field so the player can start typing again.

 ![screenshot of the answer input field](assets/images/readme/feature-riddle-answers.png)